rameshbalan/ARChES/readme.md

 snakemake --cores 16 --use-singularity --use-conda
 ```
 > Number of cores can be increased to reflect the compute resource available

-### Data Input.

-User-specific data and reference files can be configured in the `config.yml` file.
-For a complete analysis, the following files are needed.

-1. RNA-Seq reads
-2. Reference Protein file URL
-3. Reference GFF file URL
-4. Reference Orthodb file URL
-5. Dated Phylogenetic Tree

 ### Pipeline Output/ Directory Structure: